 Obtaining a ruling from the Rental Board

-Be aware that some conversions require an authorization from the Rental Board, acting as a specialized tribunal.
-Under an act respecting the Régie du logement (Rental Board Act) a conversion will be allowed (or not) following a ruling.
-This ruling is absolutely necessary, if an immovable has, or had within the 10 years preceding the application for authorization, at least one dwelling (as defined in Article 1 of the Rental Board Act).
+Be aware that some conversions require an authorization from the Administrative Housing Tribunal, acting as a specialized tribunal.
+Under an Act respecting the Administrative Housing Tribunal a conversion will be allowed (or not) following a ruling.
+This ruling is absolutely necessary, if an immovable has, or had within the 10 years preceding the application for authorization, at least one dwelling (as defined in Article 1 of the Act respecting the Administrative Housing Tribunal).

 As this could result in lengthy delays, it is advisable to initiate the application as soon as possible.
 It is also recommended at this early stage of the process to retain the services of a lawyer.
 The latter will handle the many inherent proceedings.
 He will also represent you before the Rental board.

 Preparation of the cadastral plan and of the declaration of co-ownership